 You don’t have to live a complicated life as a stay-at-home mother (SAHM).
 You need a life of your dreams.
 And you need a step by step guide to reaching that dream life.
 Once I decided to start a blog, I saw almost all of my dreams becoming achievable.

 So I’m writing a blogging for beginners series to lay out the exact plan I’m using to actualize my dreams from the comfort of my home.
-The posts in this series include:
+The series started with What IS Blogging?

 Unless you’re already absolutely content with your days and don’t want to know or already have all the benefits a successful blogging lifestyle can give you like the ones listed below, you need to keep reading.